Walker-Xin/tutorial/second_year/talk/script.md

 Let us consider a very simple example.

 Imagine a rocket moving through space under the influence of gravity.
 Its motion is determined by the vector containing its position and velocity.
 In a very small time interval, the rocket will update its position via its current velocity $\delta x = v\delta t$.
 It will also update its velocity via the force acting on it $\delta v = F\delta t/m$.
 This force, of course, is a function of the current position.

 ## Slide 8

 This is the idea of the Euler method.
-I put here a picture of him for fun.
-It is a very simple method that is not very accurate.
+I put here a picture of Euler for fun.
+His method is very simple but not very accurate.

 ## Slide 9

-Consider the Euler method used in solving the following equation.
-We know the theorectical solution, which is just an exponential decay.
-Let us see how Euler's method performs
+To see how Euler's method is flawed, consider the following equation.
+We know the theoretical solution, which is just an exponential decay.
+Let us see how Euler's method performs.

 ## Slide 10

-Here I have used Python to simulte the solutions with different step sizes.
+Here I have used Python to simulate the solutions with different step sizes.
 The red line shows the actual solution.

-Unsurprisingly, choosing $dt = 0.01$ gives us the best solution that closely follows the theroretical one.
+Unsurprisingly, choosing $dt = 0.01$ gives us the best solution that closely follows the theoretical one.
 If we increase the step size however, the solution gets very funky.

 If we choose a step size of $1/8$, the computed solution becomes very oscillatory.
 This is because the error of the Euler method is of the order of the step size, which is often too large for practical purposes.
 Therefore we run into the problem of overshooting at every step, and the result is a mess.

 ## Slide 11

 We see that the naive Euler method has two contradicting drawbacks: It is very inaccurate when the step size is large, but becomes very slow if step size is small.
 We can improve on both of these by using the Runge-Kutta methods coupled with adaptive step size.
+I will now explain them in detail.

 ## Slide 12